PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 ```
 snakemake --dag --snakefile Snakefile-hifimags --configfile configs/Sample-Config.yaml | dot -Tsvg > hifimags_analysis.svg
 ```
-Here the `--dag` flag creates an output that is piped to `dot`, and an svg file called `hifimags_analysis.svg` is created.
+Here the `--dag` flag creates an output that is piped to `dot`, and an svg file is created.
 This will show the workflow visually.

 ### Execute workflow
 Finally, you can execute the workflow using: